Pippi in the South Seas (film): Synopsis

 Meanwhile, Pippi is forced to fight to free her father.
 She also finds herself forced to hide Tommy and Annika; so she asks for help from Marko, a foreign boy who works at Port Piluse's tavern, offering him some gold coins.
 Soon the girl begins to be feared by the pirates themselves, who have understood that Pippi is really strong and very determined.

 The latter manages to find her father and offers him some delicious food, since the man was forced to eat only bread and water.
 After being discovered, Blut-Svente hides Captain Longstocking in the dungeon of the fortress.
-However, he manages to send a message in a bottle to Pippi, who frees him by blowing up the walls of the fortress with gunpowder, but shortly before, the captain had told the crew the coordinates to find the treasure.
+However, he manages to send a message in a bottle to Pippi, who frees him by blowing up the walls of the fortress with gunpowder.
+Shortly before, the captain had told the crew the coordinates to find the treasure.

 The children and the captain venture to the treasure island and manage to take it before Blut-Svente arrives.
 However, his men are already on the island and take Tommy and Annika hostage, and Pippi and her father have no choice but to hand over the treasure to the pirates.
 Unbeknownst to the pirates, the crew of the protagonist's father (previously confined by Blut-Svente and his sailors on the same island) takes advantage of the situation to take back the ship, leaving the pirates, terrified and desperate, on land with no way out.
 Pippi then gives them a manual for building a raft and an axe to cut down the trees needed for its construction, in exchange for the treasure chests.
 And so the adventure ends with the return to Villa Villekulla.